MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Change one digit of the assigned SlackBotToken to a different value.

-    This simulates a developer accidentally adding a new hard-coded secret to the code.
+    This action simulates a developer accidentally adding a new hard-coded secret to the code.

 1. Save the AppConfig.cs file.